Michael Harding (soccer)

-Playing career
+Career

 Northampton Town

 Harding made his first-team debut for Northampton Town on December 3, 2019, coming on as a 69th-minute substitute in a 2–1 defeat at Portsmouth in the EFL Trophy.

 Kettering Town

 On January 1, 2020, he joined Kettering Town on work experience.

 St Ives Town

 Harding signed for Southern League Premier Division Central side St Ives Town on October 26, 2020.

 Beaconsfield Town

-On 2 November 2021, it was confirmed that Harding had signed for Southern League Premier Division South side Beaconsfield Town.
+On November 2, 2021, it was confirmed that Harding had signed for Southern League Premier Division South side Beaconsfield Town.

 Barwell

-Harding signed for Southern League Premier Division Central side Barwell on 30 July 2022.
-He made his debut for Barwell on 6 August 2022 in a Southern League Premier Division Central fixture at home to Hitchin Town, the match finished 2–1 to the visitors.
+Harding signed for Southern League Premier Division Central side Barwell on July 30, 2022.
+He made his debut for Barwell on August 6, 2022, in a Southern League Premier Division Central fixture at home to Hitchin Town, the match finished 2–1 to the visitors.